 It was definitely for me.

-A smart TV with Bluetooth connectivity allows you to do these things:
+A Bluetooth enabled smart TV – Bluetooth connectivity allows you to do these things:

 - Use wireless headphones or speakers to connect to the TV

-- Your smartphone can be used as a remote control
+- Your smartphone can be used as a smart remote control

-- Use a wireless keyboard with Sync to type on your TV
+- Use a Bluetooth keyboard with Sync to type on your TV

 - Stream music directly from your smartphone or iPod to your TV